25 questions for interview

 20. Share some of your long-term career goals.

-.
+Recent studies show that 14% of people with goals are 10 times more likely to achieve them.
 This correlation occurs because workers feel passionate about future aspirations and want to boost personal progression.
 Candidates with a similar view may share the goals they wish to accomplish while working for your company.

 21. Are there any tasks that you dislike?